andreamoro-git/BM-Spatial-SIR/README.md

 (Optional step) To download and regenerate calibration data
 - Run stata/importdata.do

-To simulate the model and generate figures:
+To simulate the model and generate figures, all code can be run at once by executing from a shell (after appropriately modifying the path to the stata executable) from the root directory

+- doall.sh

+Alternatively, run the following files from the root dir in this order

 1) Run python sim_paper.py
 2) Run stata sim_estimate_dens.do